jon-jacky/Piety/editors/edsel.md

 window.
 Initially both windows show the same contents, both including the current line in the current buffer.
 Only one window remains the current window.
 The cursor (at the text insertion point) only appears in the current window.
-The other window remembers where its cursor was, so it can be restored if this window becomes the new current window.

 There are commands delete windows, and to switch the focus to the next window, which becomes the new current window.
+The previous window saves its cursor location and its cursor disappears.
+The buffer displayed in the new current window becomes the new current buffer.
+The new current window restores its saved cursor location.
+This becomes the new current line, the text insertion point (dot).

-Each window has a status line at its bottom that shows the line numbers of the window's current line in the buffer (where you see the cursor) and the buffer's last line, the name of the buffer, and the name of the file where the buffer contents would be written.
+Each window has a status line at its bottom that shows the line numbers of the window's current line in the buffer (dot, where you see the cursor) and the buffer's last line, the name of the buffer, and the name of the file where the buffer contents would be written.

 ## Commands ##